 STAFF REPORTS/ORDINANCES/RESOULUTIONS

+Staff reports are the main tool for communicating policy issues to the City Council and a key resource for engaged members of the public to better understand city operations.

 General guidelines for staff reports and other city correspondence include:

 Words like mayor, city council, city and departments (i.e. public works) are always lowercase when not used with “Ferndale.” i.e. “The mayor signed the proclamation.”
 OR “Mayor Hansen signed the proclamation.)